Brofian/teeutils/README.md

 Therefor allows for unique settings in each dimension.

 Use `/tdimensional_volume reset` to forget your current settings for the current dimension.

+## Bucket Protect

+Toggle using `/tbucket_protect`

+Will prevent you from filling new buckets when there is no space in your inventory for them and you would usually throw them out.